Field Day (band)

 Field Day was a Canadian pop-punk band from Calgary formed in 1994.
-The band's original lineup consisted of guitarist and singer John Hiebert, drummer Jay Kreway (who were both members of Calgary punk band "Ninth Configuration") along with bassist Jonas Smith (also known as Joner Baloner).
+The band's original lineup consisted of guitarist and singer John Hiebert, drummer Jay Kreway (who were both members of the Calgary punk band "Ninth Configuration") along with bassist Jonas Smith (also known as Joner Baloner).

-Biography
+Background

-After a number of local cassette and EP releases, the band released their first full-length album Friction on September 29, 1995, on Long Beach California's Lethal Records label.
+After a number of local cassette and EP releases, the band released their first full-length album Friction on September 29, 1995, on Lethal Records, a label in Long Beach, California.
 Two songs from the album scored soundtrack appearances.
-Hiebert's "Denial" appeared on the soundtrack for the movie National Lampoon's Senior Trip, while the Jonas Smith-penned single "Enough for Two" and its B-side "Other Guy" were both featured on the soundtrack for the Canadian independent film The Suburbanators.
-The album was co-produced by the band and Jeff Burns and was a moderate success in Canada, spawning two Much Music-aired videos and charting in the top 50 on the Canadian College Charts.
+Hiebert's "Denial" is on the soundtrack for the movie National Lampoon's Senior Trip, while the Jonas Smith-penned single "Enough for Two" and its B-side "Other Guy" were both featured on the soundtrack for the Canadian independent film The Suburbanators.
+The album was co-produced by the band and Jeff Burns; it was a moderate success in Canada, spawning two Much Music-aired videos and charting in the top 50 on the Canadian College Charts.

-Shortly after, the band split with Lethal after the label sold Field Day's rights to their own publishing profits.
+Shortly afterwards the band split with Lethal after the label sold Field Day's rights to their own publishing profits.
 In 1996, they released their second album Big Wheels on Montreal label Cargo Records and played on the Canadian leg of the Vans Warped Tour in Toronto and Montreal.

-In 1997, the band played again on the Vans Warped Tour in Vancouver.
+In 1997, the band played again on the Vans Warped Tour in Vancouver, British Columbia.
 After the Warped Tour, Field Day signed with Devil Doll Records and released Emerald and Jaded on June 24, 1997.
-Emerald and Jaded was a combination of songs that appeared on Friction and Big Wheels.
-Jonas left the band in August 1997 to live in Brazil.
+Emerald and Jaded was a combination of songs which appeared on Friction and Big Wheels.
+Smith left the band in August 1997 to move to Brazil.
 He was replaced by bassist Roger Nilson.

-In 2000, the band once again played the Warped Tour in Calgary and released a new album of original material recorded at Calgary's Sundae Sound studios.
+In 2000, the band again played the Warped Tour in Calgary and released a new album of original material recorded at Calgary's Sundae Sound studios.
 The album was called The Dawn of a New Day and was released on August 8, 2000.
-The Dawn of a New Day featured new bassist Brock McAndless and featured guests Doug Bevans (The Smalls), Bob Keelaghan (Puritans) and Chris Temple (Earthquake Pills, Wagbeard).
+The Dawn of a New Day featured new bassist Brock McAndless and featured guests Doug Bevans (The Smalls), Bob Keelaghan (Puritans), and Chris Temple (Earthquake Pills, Wagbeard).
 The album was co-produced, engineered and mixed by Dave Alcock of Chixdiggit.
 McAndless quit after recording the album and was replaced by Steve Elaschuk.